 Hyouchuu stopped for a moment in solemn silence.
 The withered riboku witnessed the end of hope there.
 A village housed twenty-four families and a rike.
 All lost.
 No way to tell whether a natural disaster or civil unrest or famine was the cause.
 At some point, the trunk would shatter near the ground, similar to the beech trees.

 Like most people, at first Hyouchuu did not grasp the gravity of what was happening to the beech trees.
-They believed the phenomenon was limited to the trees found deep in the mountains.
-The beech trees were never highly prized.
+They believed the phenomenon was limited to trees found deep in the mountains.
+The beech trees had never been highly prized.
 At the end of the day, they thought, a few withering beeches didn’t matter that much.

 But from the start, Houkou recognized the danger.
 “It’s like the beech tree turned to stone.
 I’ve never heard of such a disease before.”

 “Things like this happen,” Hyouchuu assured him.
-“Sooner or later the epidemic will burn itself out.”
+“Sooner or later, an epidemic burns itself out.”

-The trees were so desiccated that a man could practically pushed one over.
+The trees were so desiccated that a man could practically push one over.
 The trees wouldn’t rot, so to save on the time and work that went into lumbering the trees, they were left where they fell until demand caught up with supply.
-They would fetch a better price that way too.
+They fetched a better price that way too.

 “A welcome turn of events.
 The villagers are better of because of it.
 No matter how plentiful, there’s not much good use a mountain beech can be put to.”

 Beech trees were plentiful in the northern quarter of the kingdom.
-They hadn’t been much good as lumber so nobody went to the trouble of felling and milling them.
+They hadn’t been useful as lumber so nobody went to the trouble of felling and milling them.

 Moreover, the beechnut was small and the yields unpredictable, making it useless as a staple crop or a long-term food source.
 A tree took from thirty to fifty years to produce its first blossoms.
 So nobody planted beech trees to stave off a possible famine.
 Tree farming beech trees was an exercise in futility.

-In fact, famine was now widespread and villagers regularly traveled deep into the mountains to harvest nuts and berries.
+Famine was now widespread.
+Villagers regularly traveled deep into the mountains to harvest nuts and berries.
 But the unfortunate beech by and large refused to cooperate.
 All the younger trees were mowed down for charcoal, leaving behind the big old trees of little value to anyone.

 Naturally, as the beech trees got struck down by the strange disease and suddenly shot up in value, local politicians did their best to run the villagers off the land and monopolize the lumber trade for themselves.

-The mountains that these speculators were attempting to control did not belong to the people but to the kingdom.
+The mountains these speculators were attempting to control did not belong to the people but to the kingdom.
 So it followed that people could not simply claim whatever resources they could lay their hands on and sell them off to the highest bidder.
-Thus officials who attempted to bar ordinary citizens from exploiting the riches of the mountains were nominally in the right.
+The officials attempting to bar ordinary citizens from exploiting the riches of the mountains were nominally in the right.

-Except that all these civil servants pocketed the proceeds in the name of protecting these natural resources.
+Except that these same civil servants pocketed the proceeds in the name of protecting the natural resources.
 They secured contracts with lumber dealers under the table and charged whatever the market could bear.
 The profits should have gone into the coffers of the kingdom.
 But the money trail mostly disappeared somewhere among the local governments.

 Funds that reached the Imperial Treasury were supposed to be redistributed for the good of the people.
 But “redistribution” meant nothing when there was nothing to redistribute.

 Imperial ministers had taken notice and diligently sought to root out these corrupt local administrators.
-Except with the primary objective being to divert those funds into their pockets instead of somebody else’s, in either case the profits from the beech tree lumber trade still went missing.
+But when the primary objective was to divert those funds into their pockets instead of somebody else’s, the profits from the beech tree lumber trade still went missing.

 “Word is that beech lumber on the market in An Province is simply confiscated.
-To guard against that, lumber dealers don’t pay out if there’s no delivery.
+As a result, lumber dealers don’t pay out if there’s no delivery.
 For the well-meaning poachers who went to the hard work of hauling the trees down from the mountains and getting them to market in the first place, they lose coming and going.
 Meanwhile, the officials in An Province make themselves the middlemen and reap the reward.
 A handy way to realize a big profit without making any capital expenditures.”